 During the next two days and nights, Turner and his rebels attacked homes throughout Southampton County and killed some 60 white men, women and children.
 Local white residents resisted the rebels, and then the state militia—consisting of some 3,000 men—crushed the rebellion.
 Only a few miles from Jerusalem, Turner and all his followers were dispersed, captured, or killed.

-In the aftermath of the rebellion, scores of African Americans were lynched, though many of them were non-participants in the revolt.
-Turner himself was not captured until the end of October, and after confessing without regret to his role in the bloodshed, he was tried, convicted, and sentenced to death.
+In the aftermath of the rebellion, scores of enslaved people were lynched, though many of them had never participated in the revolt.
+Turner himself was not captured until the end of October, and after confessing without regret to his role in the bloodshed, he was tried, convicted and sentenced to death.
 On November 11, he was hanged in Jerusalem.

 Turner’s rebellion was the largest and most sustained rebellion of enslaved people in U.S. history and led to a new wave of oppressive legislation prohibiting the movement, assembly and education of enslaved people.

 READ MORE: 10 Things You May Not Know About Nat Turner’s Rebellion